-Most listings are in the $10's per square foot per year.
+The typical asking rate per listing is in the $10's per square foot per year.
 The Downtown Colorado Springs submarket is seeing a decline in rates.
-In the last 3 months, the median rate fell $1 per sqft per year.
-That's a 3% decrease in rent.
+In the last 3 months, the median rate decreased $2 per sqft per year.
+That's a 9% decrease in rent.

-In the last 90 days, 40 listings have been made available, which means spaces most likley are going fast.
-You'll want to be prepared to make an offer immediately.
-About 5% of the available leases in the Downtown Colorado Springs are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 48 listings have been made available, so you'll want to check back regularly for new listings.
+About 4% of the available leases in the Downtown Colorado Springs are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 2,540 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this region are approximately 2 stories.
-Most buildings in this area were built in 1903 and are Class Class B.
+The standard measurement for office space in this area is around 2,500 sqft.
+Most properties in this region are close to 2 stories.
+Most buildings in this region were built in 1905 and are Class Class B.

-A large portion of this market is residential, but there's plenty of office_space.
-Wholesale trade is the dominant industry in this area.
+This market is fairly equally mixed residential and commercial.
+Wholesale trade is the dominant industry in this region.
 Commute by public transit is the most popular way to get to work amongst Downtown Colorado Springs folk.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.